 Students will be made aware of the bursary through assemblies and information at the start of term.
 All who think they are entitled will be encouraged to apply.
 Students should complete the school application form and submit to the sixth form administrator as soon as possible.
 For level 1 bursary applications, students will need to provide appropriate evidence for how they meet the criteria.
-For level 2 bursary applications, students should include on the form whether they currently receive Free School Meals or whether they would like to be considered for any other reason (students should provide supporting evidence e.g. statement of benefits).
+For level 2 bursary applications, students should include on the form whether they currently receive Free School Meals or whether they would like to be considered for any other reason (students should provide supporting evidence e.g. statement of benefits or other similar documentation that allows an assessment of household income).
 Students should also apply through the Redbridge website as soon as possible for FSM if they are eligible.

 The bursary awards panel will review all applications during the first half term.
 Once this has taken place, all students will be informed whether their application was successful or not.
-For those whose applications are successful, they will also be told the monetary value of the bursary via a letter.
+For those whose applications are successful, they will then complete further paperwork to assess their financial needs so that appropriate support can be provided.